pierdom/atlas-toolbox/README.md

 RIPE Atlas Toolbox
 =====================

-Atlas Toolbox is a collection of Perl scripts from managing custom User Defined Measurements (UDMs) on the **RIPE Atlas** network.
+Atlas Toolbox is a collection of Perl command-line scripts from managing custom User Defined Measurements (UDMs) on the **RIPE Atlas** network.

 Atlas is a large measurement network composed of geographically distributed probes used to measure Internet connectivity and reachability.